-A tension headache is generally a diffuse, mild to moderate pain that's often described as feeling like a tight band around your head.
-A tension headache — or tension-type headache as it's medically known — is the most common type of headache, and yet its causes aren't well understood.
+A tension headache is generally a diffuse, mild to moderate pain in your head that's often described as feeling like a tight band around your head.
+A tension headache (tension-type headache) is the most common type of headache, and yet its causes aren't well understood.

 Signs and symptoms of a tension headache include:

-Tension headaches can sometimes be difficult to distinguish from migraines, but unlike some forms of migraine, tension headache usually isn't associated with visual disturbances (blind spots or flashing lights), nausea, vomiting, abdominal pain, weakness or numbness on one side of the body, or slurred speech.
-And, while physical activity typically aggravates migraine pain, it doesn't make tension headache pain worse.
-An increased sensitivity to light or sound can occur with a tension headache, but these aren't common symptoms.
+Unlike some forms of migraine, tension headache usually isn't associated with visual disturbances, nausea or vomiting.
+Although physical activity typically aggravates migraine pain, it doesn't make tension headache pain worse.
+An increased sensitivity to either light or sound can occur with a tension headache, but these aren't common symptoms.

 When to see a doctor

 If tension headache disrupts your life or you need to take medication for your headaches more than twice a week, see your doctor.